 Complex network research is not a single discipline — it is highly interdisciplinary, seeking the answers to some fundamental questions about living, adaptable, and changeable systems.
 Several of the main disciplines are “network theory” involving the research areas of computer science, networks science, and graph theory.
 Another is “network science (NS)” attempting to research engineered networks, information networks, biological networks, semantic networks, and social networks while “dynamic network analysis (DNA)” will use traditional social network analysis, link analysis and multi-agent systems involving large amounts of electronic data.
 We should also add “complex adaptive systems” that is grounded in modern chemistry, biological views on adaption, expatriation, and evolution.
 In all of these and more network related areas the study of emergence and self-organization are fundamental.
 Although academic disciplines are hugely diverse in complex network research, here in the Department of Physics, disciplines in statistical analysis involving physics, mathematics, and computational analysis (data mining) are its primary focus.
+Apply to Northeastern’s interdisciplinary PhD program in Network Science.

 Professor László Barabási is Director of the Center for Complex Network Research which currently focuses on two main lines of research: systems biology and social networks.
 Our research on systems biology focuses on the properties of biological networks, with applications to metabolic modeling, flux balance methods, and human diseases.
 The research on social networks involves the study and modeling of extensive communication datasets.